sharetribe/flex-docs/src/docs/concepts-development/microcopy/index.md

 ```

 You can use select for cases where you have a predetermined list of
-options you will encounter that require different translation strings.
+options you will encounter that require different microcopy strings.

 ## Can I have a multilanguage marketplace?

-Having several translation files enables using a single application for
+Having several microcopy files enables using a single application for
 multiple languages.
-However, editing microcopy in Console only
+However, editing microcopy in Console only supports
-supports one language at a time, so you will need to modify any other
+one language at a time, so you will need to modify any other languages
-languages using bundled translation files within your client
+using bundled microcopy files within your client application.
-application.

 Having multiple languages in a single marketplace may, however, cause a
 problem in terms of user-generated content.
 Even though listings and